 What to Consider Bringing to Colorado

-Rested assured, whatever you need or forget, you can acquire here.
+Rest assured, whatever you need or forget, you can acquire here.
 As a bonus, nearly everything required for the most popular activities, can be rented here.
 This includes everything from kayaks and golf clubs, to snowboards and tents.
-The items below are good rule of thumb, no matter what time of year, assuming you’ll be doing more than visiting your hotel bar.
+The items below are good rule of thumb, no matter what time of year, you’ll be doing more than visiting the hotel bar.

 - Hiking boots (you can wear these to dinner…it’s a laid back state)

 - Hydration backpack or refillable water bottle

 - Travel Pillow (for flight, train, bus, hotel use)